robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 ----
 ### 4. Install or open Chrome browser 0:10
 ----

+- If Chrome is installed, skip to step 2.

 #### 1. Download and install Chrome from:

 ```
 https://google.com/chrome
 ```

-- Make Chrome your default browser.
+#### 2. Make Chrome your default browser

 <div class="notice-tip">
   <div class="notice-tip-header">
-    Note: This is only for the Local_Admin account.
+    Note: This only applies to the Local_Admin account.
   </div>
 </div>

-#### 2. Install Chrome Extensions
+#### 3. Install Chrome Extensions

 ```
 https://chrome.google.com/webstore/category/extensions?hl=en-US